af83/readminator/README.md

 # Readminator

-Parse and extract code portions from markdown and try to parse it.
+Extract code portions from markdown and try to parse it.

 **Note: This is highly experimental.**